-Instance Simplification: Transform to simpler instance of same problem.
+Instance Simplification11.
+For example, simplifying a graph or transforming an array into a sorted array.: Transform to simpler instance of same problem.

 Sorting is important for lots of algorithms, which means the efficiency of the sort is super important.

-Factoid — The fastest sorting algorithm in the world is n \log n
+Aside — Factoid: The fastest comparison sorting algorithm in the world is O(n \log n)

 Q: Search for k in A[0..n-1]